These sourdough hamburger buns are a great way to use your starter in the summer, or anytime you’re craving a burger!

 Place all of the dough ingredients into the bowl of a stand mixer.

-Place in a buttered bowl, turn once to butter the top, and cover.
+Place in a buttered large bowl, turn once to butter the top, and cover with a lid, damp tea towel, or plastic wrap.

 Shaping Sourdough Hamburger Buns: